Danaroth83/jodefu/README.md

 - model an optical acquisition of the MRCA, a device based on color filter arrays (CFAs) and/or multiresolution sensors;
 - reconstruct an image datacube from their acquisition with the JoDeFu, a Bayesian inversion algorithm;
 - compare the results of the estimated products with respect to classical demosaicing and sharpening algorithms.

+An example of the expected results is given by the images below:

 |                                                                  Reference                                                                   |                                                                   MRCA acquisition                                                                    |
 |:--------------------------------------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------:|